-Use of our Flexitouch System was associated with a reduction in limb volume, with 88% of patients experiencing a significant reduction in limb volume and with 35% enjoying a reduction in limb volume of greater than 10%.
-Only a minority of patients experienced an increase in limb volume.
+Use of our Flexitouch System was associated with a reduction in limb volume, with 88% of patients experiencing a reduction in limb volume and with 35% enjoying a reduction in limb volume of greater than 10%.
+Twelve percent of patients experienced an increase in limb volume.